wkdwilliams/radicalPHP/README.md

 This contains the core code.
 ### Public
 This is the folder our web server will be using.
 This contains our front-end code, and our index.php (main file the web browser goes for).
+### resources
+This folder contains the scss files.
+Any scss file stored inside this folder will be compiled at given to the front-end.
 ### storage
 This folder contains basic files such as JSON files, log files etc...
 We don't need a relational database to store these files.
 ### Vendor